cockroachdb/docs/cockroachcloud/cmek-faq.md

 ## Is it possible to self-serve restore a CMEK-enabled cluster in case of a cluster failure or disaster scenario?

 Not yet.
-To restore a failed CMEK-enabled cluster, please create a support ticket for Cockroach Labs providing your cluster id and organization id.
+To restore a failed CMEK-enabled cluster, please create a support ticket for Cockroach Labs providing your cluster ID and organization ID.